Introduction

 If a connection can be made, both sides will indicate success with a log message "Peer connected" and "Connected to peer" respectively.
 If you don't see it, double check the previous steps.

-If everything worked, connected peers can now collaborate on existing files through opening them in their editors.
+If everything worked, connected peers can now collaborate on existing files by opening them in their editors.
 Type somethings and the changes will be transferred over!
-If you're on nvim you should also see your peer's cursor.
+You should also see your peer's cursor.

 Concepts